patrickschu/editdistance/README.md

 ## Notes:
-Do we want fixed length, or up to length?
+Do we want fixed length, or < length?

 ## Sample output: